"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 Program Requirements

 All PAs must graduate from an accredited physician assistant educational program and be certified by the National Commission on Certification of Physician Assistants by completing a licensing exam.
-Most PA programs last between 24-27 months and grant a certificate, bachelor’s degree or master’s degree upon completion.
+Most PA programs last between 27 months and grant a master’s degree upon completion.
 In order to remain certified, PAs must complete continuing medical education every 2 years and they must pass a recertification examination or complete an alternate program combining learning experiences and a take-home examination every 6 years.

-Currently, there are more than 180 accredited programs in the United States, with 20 new programs in the past year.
-Most master’s degree programs require the Graduate Record Exam (GRE) or an equivalent exam.
+Currently, there are more than 308 accredited programs in the United States, with new programs emerging each year.
+Most PA programs require a master’s degree, and may require the Graduate Record Exam (GRE) or an equivalent exam.
 Grades are important in the admissions process and many programs require at least a 3.0 GPA for consideration.
 However, the national average GPAs of accepted students in 2019 was 3.53 in the sciences and a 3.6 overall.
 Of the programs which require the GRE (53%), the average score (quantitative and verbal) of accepted students in 2019 was 310.

 Additionally, many PA programs are now requiring applicants to take the CASPer exam, which is a situational judgment test.
 Examinees will be asked to respond to different ethical scenarios in which the exam is assessing students' interpersonal core competencies and non-cognitive skills.
 Please review the following link to learn more about this exam.